riteshbachhar/Fraud-detection-using-AI/README.md

 - `Payment_type`: Type of payment, such as credit card, debit card, cash, etc.
 - `Is_laundering`: Target variable indicating whether the transaction is laundering (`1`) or not (`0`)
 - `Laundering_type`: A categorical feature that includes 28 laundering typologies, derived from literature and semi-structured interviews with AML specialists.
+-
+---

+<h3 id="Preprocessing">Preprocessing</h3>

+<h4 id="Recasting">Memory Optimization via Integer Recasting</h4>

+We wrote a function to recast integer-based columns (`int64` and `int32`) according to the following logic:

+- If the maximum value in a column is less than 127, recast it to `int8`.
+- If the maximum value is less than 32,768, recast it to `int16`.
+- If the maximum value is less than 2,147,483,647, recast it to `int32`.
+- Otherwise, keep the column as `int64`.

+We excluded the `Sender_account` and `Receiver_account` columns from this recasting process.

+<h4 id="Train-Test-split">Custom Train-test split</h4>

+We customized the train–validation–test split to respect the temporal nature of the data.
+Since many of our engineered features rely on 30‑day rolling windows, it was essential to partition the dataset chronologically rather than randomly.

+The full dataset spans 320 days.
+We designated the first 250 days for training, leaving a 70‑day holdout period.
+Of this holdout, the first 35 days were used for validation and the final 35 days for testing.
+This corresponds to a split of approximately 78.17% / 10.99% / 10.84% for training, validation, and test sets, respectively.
+The distribution of the positive class (class `1`) across these splits was 0.00101 / 0.00114 / 0.00116, which shows that the rare‑event class remained consistently represented across all partitions.

+This temporal splitting strategy serves two purposes:
+- Prevents data leakage — ensuring that information from the future does not inadvertently influence the training process.
+- Maintains class stratification — preserving the relative balance of rare and common classes across all subsets, which is critical for reliable model evaluation.

 ---